About the event

 - Many networking activities with an expected audience of 400 participants from all continents.

-Child in the City is a must-attend conference for all practitioners, academics, campaigners and policy makers in any way involved with shape and nature of the modern city and how it responds to children:
+Child in the City events are a must-attend for all practitioners, academics, campaigners and policy makers in any way involved with shape and nature of the modern city and how it responds to children:

 - Children’s rights advocates